yiisoft/yii/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-Note that only PHP 7 compatibility fixes are accepted.
+Note that only PHP 7 and PHP 8 compatibility fixes are accepted.
 Please report security issues to maintainers privately.
 -->

 | Q             | A